 Back when I still made YouTube videos I played this gem of an adventure game called Dream Chronicles.
 When I discovered this game, I was highly into dreams and their meanings.
 I believe that a dream can try to tell you a story.
 It can also be a tool to help you process an argument or something else (un)pleasant that happened on that day.

 The story in this game is what took me off guard.
 It started out like a “already heard, already done” story at first, but nearing the middle of the first game and certainly in the sequel, that completely changed.

 This game series is one of my favorite games in the casual adventure games genre.
 I highly recommend this game to anyone who wants to play a relaxing adventure game with interesting puzzles and a thrilling story.

 I got hooked on this game a lot, so I played the sequels and spin-offs.
-The two I played the post were Adventure Inlay and Magic Inlay.
-These games offered a bit more then the original.
-Puzzle Lab did a really good job with those.
+The two I played in the past were Adventure Inlay and Magic Inlay.
+These games offered a bit more than the original.
+Puzzle Lab did a perfect job with those.